robocomp/robocomp/doc/robocompdsl.md

 ## Generating a component given a CDSL file

+Let's change the template file above by something like this,

+    import "/robocomp/interfaces/IDSLs/DifferentialRobot.idsl";
+    import "/robocomp/interfaces/IDSLs/Laser.idsl";
+    Component MyFirstComp{
+        Communications{
+            requires DifferentialRobot, Laser;
+        };
+    language Cpp;
+    };

-Once we have our CDSL file we can generate the component's source code running robocompdsl with the CDSL file as first argument and the directory where the code should be placed as the second argument.
+and save it as *mycomponent.cdsl*.
+Now run again robocompdsl with the CDSL file as first argument and the directory where the code should be placed as the second argument.

 From the component's directory:
     $ cd path/to/mycomponent